Yuvithakur001/DFSHacking-AiBot/README.md

    ◈💠 Hacking-AiBot 💠◈
 </h1>
 <h3 align="center">
-Telegram bot made using Telethon which let you access telegram account using it's telethon string session.<br>&lt;Publicized now>
+Telegram bot made using Telethon which let you access your telegram account using its telethon string session.<br>&lt;Publicized now>
 </h3>

 <h3 align="center">